nlepage/go-wasm-http-talk/slides.md

 Notes:
 - One case is when it is intercepted by a service worker, which usually allows web applications to work offline for example.
-- Now I think you are starting to see where I am going with this.
+- So maybe you're starting to see where I am going here.
 - The question is, would it be possible to execute a Go WebAssembly binary in a service worker and use it to handle HTTP requests?
 - Let's find out!